Oracle basics

 Unfortunately, most current implementations do not go this far.
 Instead they often receive data from a single, black box provider.
 They then might use an oracle pool to arrive at a consensus about the uniformity of that data and not necessarily about its authenticity or accuracy.

-Orcfax was intentionally designed as a second-generation oracle service that addresses multiple layers of the oracle problem in a more comprehensive way.
+Orcfax has been, and continues to be, intentionally designed to addresses the multiple layers of the oracle problem and to do so in a more comprehensive way than eny other oracle service.

 What is the real world?